Trent Bridge (Nottingham)

 Tram: The Nottingham Express Transit has stops at Nottingham Train Station, Meadows Embankment and Queens Walk, both of which are about a 20 minute walk away.

-Further information can be found on the Club’s Official Website, here.
+Further information can be found on the Club’s Official Website here.

 Tickets at Trent Bridge